zj71/zj71/README.md

 - 👋 Hi, I’m @zj71
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Machine Learning, Computer vision, NlP
+- 🌱 I’m currently learning Machine Learning, Computer vision, NLP
-- 📫 How to reach me : no way :)
+- 📫 How to reach me : https://space.bilibili.com/3650673 随便放的

 <!---
 zj71/zj71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.